 The animal kingdom gives us rainbows of color with butterflies and chameleons and clownfish, but birds give us just as much of a show.
 Between the peacock, the toucan, and the macaw, there’s a kaleidoscope of color in the avian family.
 So have you ever wondered about the types of birds that are blue?

-Are there more than just the bluebird?
-There sure are so let’s talk about them in all their brilliance, and find out which blue bird played a critical role in saving the oak tree!
+Let’s talk about them in all their brilliance, and find out which blue bird played a critical role in saving the oak tree!

 1. The Eastern Bluebird

-If this is the bird that popped in your head first when you thought about a blue bird, you’d be among the many who might think this is the only blue in the azure sky.
+If this is the bird that popped into your head first when you thought about a blue bird, you’d be among the many who might think this is the only blue in the azure sky.

 The eastern bluebird is the most prevalent species of the three bluebirds: The eastern bluebirds, western bluebirds, and mountain bluebirds and can be seen throughout eastern North America.

 Bluebirds are in the thrush family, who have a melodic tone when they sing, so they come by their vocal talents quite honestly.

 - Color: The male is mostly blue while the females are a dull, bluish-gray with varying hues of blue on the wings and tail.